 Cindy Hensley McCain has dedicated her life to improving the lives of those less fortunate both in the United States and around the world.
 Cindy is known for lending her time and talent to increase awareness of international charity organizations and the work that they do to make the world a better place.

 As a member of the Board of Trustees for the HALO Trust, a non-profit organization dedicated to landmine removal and weapons destruction in war-torn countries, Cindy has traveled to numerous countries to see firsthand the impact HALO has had by removing landmines.
-She recently returned from her second visit to Cambodia.
-She has also traveled to Sri Lanka, Mozambique, Angola, Georgia and Kosovo.
+She has traveled with HALO to Cambodia, Sri Lanka, Mozambique, Angola, Georgia and Kosovo.

 Mrs. McCain has also traveled extensively on behalf of World Food Programme, visiting mother and child feeding programs in Cambodia, Sierra Leone, Chad and the Democratic Republic of Congo.

-Cindy recently joined the Board of Directors for the Eastern Congo Initiative.
-She’s travelled to the region four times in the last two years and is committed to raising awareness on the travesties facing women and children in the Congo.
+Cindy is a Founding Member of the Eastern Congo Initiative.
+She’s travelled to the region five times in the last three years and is committed to raising awareness on the travesties facing women and children in the Congo.

 In addition to her humanitarian work, Cindy is the chairman of her family’s business, Hensley & Company, which is one of the largest Anheuser-Busch distributors in the nation.